Lorna V Official Biography

 As a journalist she has written for the Daily Mail, the Daily Telegraph, the Evening Standard and ES Magazine, the Financial Times How To Spend It, the Independent, Guardian Weekend, Sunday Times Style, and many magazines from Cosmopolitan to Woman’s Own.
 Her full time positions include four years as Sell Out editor of Time Out, and Employment Plus editor at the Daily Express.

-She has written and performed her work at venues in and out of London, including Battersea Arts Centre and Oxford’s Old Fire Station.
+She has written and performed her work at venues in and out of London, including Battersea Arts Centre, Blue Elephant Theatre and Oxford’s Old Fire Station.

 photo by Claire Grogan